messageformat/messageformat/packages/website/pages/guide.md

 ### Plural Offset

-To generate sentences such as "You and 4 others added this to their profiles.", PluralFormat supports adding an `offset` to the variable value before determining its plural category.
+To generate sentences such as "You and 4 others added this to their profiles.", PluralFormat supports subtracting an `offset` from the variable value before determining its plural category.
 Literal/exact matches are tested before applying the offset.